Griffith University

 Griffith University prerequisites and assumed knowledge

-Griffith University seeks to increase the participation and success of Aboriginal and Torres Strait Islander students in the University’s programs through an enabling program prior to commencement, assistance with admission, and additional tutoring and support services provided by the GUMURRII Student Support Unit.
+With one of the largest Indigenous university student populations in Queensland, Griffith is committed to Aboriginal and Torres Strait Islander student success.
+We seek to increase the participation and success of Aboriginal and Torres Strait Islander students in the University’s programs through an enabling program prior to commencement, assistance with admission, and additional tutoring and support services provided by the GUMURRII Student Support Unit.
 If you have Australian First People’s heritage, we would welcome an application of admission through UAC.
 If you do not meet the published admission criteria, you may be invited to participate in a First Peoples Admission pathway.

 Griffith University accepts ranks based on armed services general training for entry to most degrees.